Alessag/map-pois/README.md

 VITE_SITUM_API_KEY=your_api_key
 ```

 Replace the placeholder value with your actual Situm credential.
-Contact your Situm administrator if you do not have these credential.

 ## Usage